andy-byers/CalicoDB/doc/doc.md

 The B<sup>+</sup>-tree containing the record store is located in a file called `data` in the main directory.
 The WAL segment files can either be located in the main directory, or in a different location, depending on the `wal_prefix` initialization option.
 The info log will be created in the main directory as well, unless a custom `Logger *` is passed to the database.
-Calico DB will spawn an additional thead to do the write-ahead logging and obsolete WAL cleanup.
+Calico DB runs in a single thread.

 ### Storage
 The storage module handles platform-specific filesystem operations and I/O.